-Unfortunately, there are too many similar parks these days.
+Unfortunately, there are too many parks like what you describer these days.
 It’s a problem for recreational vehicle enthusiasts – those who use their RVs for traveling, not living on the cheap year round. —Chuck

 This newsletter has lamented for years that just taking off and finding a campground is getting harder or in some cases impossible.
 It is sad that you can’t just wander the country and see what you find.
 These days you just have to make a reservation and plan your trip.
 But that brings another problem.

 What if you make a reservation and think everything is fine and then you get a call that says someone wants your site for three months and your deposit is being returned.
 This has happened to me and is happening to more people I talk to.
 My current neighbors are here now only because they thought they had a reservation for a month at another place.
 But they got a call that said someone wanted their site for three months, so “sorry.”
 The response from the campground was that the RVers were offered another site but turned it down.
 That’s a lie!

 I would bet these are not isolated incidents.
 Both mentioned here happened at corporate parks – Zelman and Encore, respectively.
 It might be a good topic for the newsletter and start some lively and informative discussions. —Dave Gobel